elisecode247/Basic-Front-End-Project/README.md

 4. Click on the settings button next to the HTML editor to open up the Pen Settings.
 5. Click "Insert the most common viewport meta tag"
 6. Click on "JavaScript" in the Pen Settings.
 Next to "Quick-add", choose "jQuery."*
-7. Click on "CSS" in the Pen Settings.
-Next to "Quick-add", choose "Bootstrap."
+7. *Repeat step 6 except choose "Bootstrap".
 8. Check to make sure everything is working, then submit to Free Code Camp.

 *jQuery has to be first because Boostrap.js uses jQuery.